SEMOSS/documentation/docusaurus/docs/How To/Custom Reactor.md

 ```

-**This reactor can be tested in the pixel console in CFG AI by running:**
+**This reactor can be tested in the pixel console in SEMOSS by running:**
 ```
 AddGenre(database=["2555ec1b-e1a2-4905-91e0-022dc57fc564"], title=["Semoss"], genre=["Tech Documentary"]);
 ```